dustinpfister/examples-electronjs/proto/electronjs-example-videoground/README.md

 ## Creating a video from frame images with ffmpeg

 If I have a folder of png files in the range of 'frame-0000.png' to 'frame-9999.png', then using ffmpeg with the -i option should work with the value 'frame-%04d.png'.
-I will then want to add any additional options such as setting the framerate, and of course I will want to give an output file
+I will then want to add any additional options such as setting the framerate, and of course I will want to give an output file.

 ```
-$ ffmpeg -framerate 30 -i frame-%04d.png output.mp4
+$ ffmpeg -framerate 30 -i frame-%04d.png -pix_fmt yuv420p output.mp4
 ```

 ## Getting this working